Rte Gineste With Bus

 The hiking trail starts near the Luminy campus in the 9th arrondissement, just past the Ecole Supérieure des Beaux-Arts et d’Architecture: the parking lot is in front.
 Allow around 1 hour’s walk.

-Since 2022, summer access to Calanque de Sugiton has been by reservation only.
-For further information.
+For some years now, access to the Calanque de Sugiton has been by reservation only. (in high season)

-Between June 1 and September 30, on “red” days, the D141 departmental road known as the “route des crêtes” is closed to motorized traffic.
+Between June 1 and September 30, on “red” days, the departmental road D141, known as the “route des crêtes”, is closed to motorized traffic (as are the other massifs in the department).
 This is also the case during extraordinary weather events.
-For these 3 cases, the “mes calanques” mobile application provides real-time information.

-New since 2024: following a decision by the local authorities, the Route des Crêtes will now be reserved for pedestrians and soft modes of transport, every Sunday from the end of April to the end of September.
+Every Sunday from the end of April to the end of September, the Route des Crêtes is reserved for pedestrians and alternative modes of transport.
 This initiative, entitled “les Crêtes en pleine nature”, allows visitors to enjoy this emblematic site in complete peace and quiet.

 Visit the calanques